jerryq0101/Qish-Unix-Shell/README.md

 `char **args` is the main memory block of strings that every other parsing operation operates on.

-Keep in mind that the additional challenge was that these operators were allowed to have no space between neighboring commands.

 ### Parsing Strategy

 For example `ls>filename.txt` or `ls >filename.txt` or `ls> filename.txt` can all be possible.
 Something like `ls&ls &ls& ls` is also possible.

+The additional challenge was that these operators were allowed to have no space between neighboring commands.

-In `split_input_redir_operator`, we first add each space segregated character sequence (as a string) into args, while at the same time handling redirection operator.
+In `split_input_redir_operator,` we first add each space-segregated character sequence (as a string) into args while at the same time handling the redirection operator.
 (FUTURE: There could be a change in implementation here to allow for arbitrary amounts of > operators)

-`parse_operator_in_args(&args, an operator either '&' or '|')` then does operation on each string argument of `char **args` to detect existence of operator symbol inside.
+`parse_operator_in_args(&args, an-operator-either-'&'-or-'|')` then does an operation on each string argument of `char **args` to detect the existence of the operator symbol inside.

 It first initalizes a `char **new_args` array to add items to.

 Then, it uses a continuous parsing strategy to find the operator symbol inside a string argument.
 If there exists an operator, add to the new_args array, and continue searching inside the same string for more until there is non left.
-In addition, it adds the other relevant string contents, if exists, after the operator symbol, to the new_args array.
+In addition, it adds the other relevant string contents, if they exist, after the operator symbol to the new_args array.

 At end we get a new_args array with segregated content for a specific operator.

-We can then run the function again with another operator.
+We can then run the `parse_operator_in_args` function again with another operator.

 For more information on the algorithm: `Line 321`